ktenzer/keithtenzer.com/_posts/2026-04-11-Temporal_There_and_Back_Again_A_Story_of_Reliability.md

 **Source:** [Looking Ahead: 2026's Biggest Outage Risks](https://www.thousandeyes.com/blog/internet-report-2026-biggest-outage-risks) (ThousandEyes Blog)

-The through line is not cynicism about shipping.
-It is that speed without durability, observability, and clear blast-radius limits converts local mistakes into organizational reliability debt.
+The point is not to create cynicism about shipping.
+It is that speed without durability, observability, and clear blast-radius limits converts local mistakes into organizational wide outages that damages an organizations reputation and core-value proposition.

 ## A Final Thought
 This post is a personal note about being a human, returning to Temporal, and doubling down on reliability.
 A question to ponder: if you could choose between features shipped or incidents avoided, how would you choose?
 The honest answer explains whether your culture rewards motion or reliability.
 I am expecting most would say motion, and I agree, as long as you have Temporal!